ny83427/tankwar/About.md

         this.drawGameObject(obj, g);
     }
     ```

+* You can press F11 to switch to IRON SKIN mode for testing purpose or what ever

 * This is a tiny project aiming to make students warm up with basic OOP design and
 implementation, there are obviously certain simplified implementation seem naive,